esalganik/ice-density-parameterization/README.md

 1. Import and processing of observational datasets
 2. Merging of processed datasets
 3. Addition of SnowModel-LG snow products
+4. Generation of manuscript statistics
-4. Generation of map and analysis figures
+5. Generation of manuscript figures
-5. Derivation of sea-ice density parameterizations
+6. Derivation of sea-ice density parameterizations

 Large auxiliary datasets (ETOPO1 topography and SnowModel-LG files) are optional for lightweight reruns if previously processed outputs already exist.